recursion-computing/starcel-releases/readme.md

 **What operating Systems are supported?** Windows only, Mac and Linux coming soon.

+**Will you open source?** I want to recoup the development cost, but it would be nice to see this project naturally grow.
+Some refactoring before release is necessary.
+The source may become available soon, so follow my socials for updates.

 ### Interested in Funny Paradoxes and Lambda Calculus?
 Check this video out!